spencerlievens/prova/docs/design/rate_limiter.md

 Pros:

 - A time round-robin may closely model the desired behavior of every miner getting a turn at bat.
-- It should be simple to fairly stateless-ly evaluate whether hashing should proceed and whether a block is valid
+- It should be simple to fairly evaluate in a stateless manner whether hashing should proceed and whether a block is valid

 Cons: